SoftUni-Internal/interactive-content/EN/00-Basic-Syntax/00-Let-vs-Var.md

 console.log(x); // 2
 ```

-Using var we can access a variable, before we declare it:
+Using `var`, we can access a variable, before we declare it.:

 ``` js live
 console.log(myVar);